 If your career site is not already mobile-friendly, this can be a good downtime project for your team to work on.
 Any changes to your site or application should always be tested on a mobile device to make sure it’s a user-friendly experience and has as few clicks as possible.
 A clunky application or hard to see site will result in job seekers elsewhere.

 Go all in on video

-In Monster’s State of the Recruiter survey, recruiting professionals reported that the youngest job seekers said they fully expect and look forward to seeing video used in their job search and hiring process.
+In Monster’s State of the Recruiter survey, over 80% of recruiting professionals said they’d like to see more use of video, and they also told us that the youngest job seekers they interact with fully expect and look forward to seeing video used in their job search and hiring process.
 Some examples include:

 - Video calls with recruiters during the interview process (36%)

 - Video job descriptions (27%)

 - Video featuring a recruiter describing a job ad (22%)